rontarrant/gtkDcoding/docs/_posts/2019-08-23-0064-cairo-vii-drawingarea-animation.md

 </div>
 <!-- end of snippet for third (3rd) occurrence of application and terminal screenshots on a single page -->

-And now for the *pièce de resistance*, loading a bunch of frames and flipping through them at 12 fps… which simulates shooting on twos.
+And now for the *pièce de resistance*, loading a bunch of frames and flipping through them at 12 fps... which simulates shooting on twos.
 That’s animator parlance meaning that each image is shot twice and played back at 24 fps.
 Anyway, here’s the initialization section:

 ```d
 int currentFrame = 0;